downforacross/downforacross.com/src/components/ModernArt/README.md

 4. [done] clear submit box after submission
 5. show money even if there is no current auction (ie after clicking `start` game)
 6. show your "investment returns" (money paid and money garnered for acquired art)  when round ends or game ends
+7. add button to "hide your hand" in case youre sitting by people
+8. after a double auction ends, only the non double painting remains in the "current auction" section (since we clear state.currentDouble)

 card distribution: